The Food Photography Fundamentals

 PROPS

 Props are your plates, bowls, linens and glassware.
 When it comes to what props to get for your shoot, think about your creative vision.
-Do you need darker props?
-Or, more colorful props?
+Do you need darker props, more colorful props or neutral props?
 Remember, the props are there to support the creative vision.
 They should not distract from the food.
-A pro tip is to avoid shiny things, because they create a lot of unwanted reflections that can be very tricky to clean up during post-production/editing.

 SURFACES